Get your bucket ready because we’re about to fill it with some of the best experiences when visiting Rhodes – and sand’s just a small part of it.

 An unexpected wine-making tradition

-After seeing the vineyards on the foothills of Mt Attavyros, you’ll be interested to know that wine on Rhodes goes back to the 7th century BC.
+After seeing the vineyards on the foothills of Mt Attavyros, you’ll be interested to know that wine-making on Rhodes goes back to the 7th century BC.
 There are numerous wineries you can visit, offering wine tasting experiences where you’ll learn about the indigenous Athiri and Muscat white grapes and the red Mandilaria and Amorgiano.
-Two of Rhodes’s labels have Protected Origin of Designation status.
-And if you can coincide your visit with the late-summer grape harvest, so much the better.
+Two of Rhodes’ more celebrated labels have Protected Origin of Designation status.
+So if you can coincide your visit with the late-summer grape harvest, so much the better.

 Sweet, golden honey and other irresistible delicacies

-Rhodians use food as an expression of their great generosity.
-After all, all that greenery produces an abundance of great local produce – especially the Mediterranean staples of olive oil, tomatoes and other vegetables and an array of wheat that are complemented by wild herbs and greens.
+Rhodians use food as an expression of their generosity.
+After all, all that greenery produces an abundance of great local produce – especially the Mediterranean staples of olive oil and tomatoes, as well as other vegetables and many types of wheat, wild herbs and greens.
 You have to try pitaroudia (delicate little chickpea fritters), stuffed vine leaves and slow-cooked meats with bulgur wheat.
-And then there’s the honey, which has inspired a whole range delicacies, like melekounia (sesame-and-honey bars) and nougat.
-So don’t forget to make a beeline for the Bee Museum of Rhodes.
+And then there’s the honey, which has inspired range delicacies, like melekounia (sesame-and-honey bars) and nougat.
+So it's worth making a beeline for the Bee Museum of Rhodes.
 It’s the only one in Greece and one of the biggest in the world.

 A boat trip to must-dive beaches